 - Mind map: to help generate new ideas and identify relationships among different data and information.

 Then, the design team creates a user flow, sketches a potential solution and builds a prototype based on the selected idea.
 It does not have to be exact.
-Most importantly, the prototype should allow testing of the concept with potential users and let them interact with the product.
+Most importantly, the prototype should allow usability testing of the concept to let users interact with the product.
 Prototypes enable us to test our idea’s validity and eliminate errors at an early stage of work.
 The results of such tests can help the team and stakeholders decide whether they want to continue the project.

 Based on the previous steps and the so-called “proof of concept”, we can continue working on the physical representation of our solution: flows, screens, and UI design.
 At the same time, we should remember that both users and stakeholders have verified our ideas.
 Therefore, we should correct the errors we caught while testing the prototype and learn from them.